What’s new in prostate cancer research?

 A newer approach is to measure blood flow within the gland using a technique called color Doppler ultrasound.
 (Tumors often have more blood vessels around them than normal tissue.)
 It may make prostate biopsies more accurate by helping to ensure the right part of the gland is sampled.

 An even newer technique may enhance color Doppler further.
-It involves first injecting the patient with a contrast agent containing microbubbles.
+In this approach, the patient is first injected with a contrast agent containing microbubbles, which helps improve the ultrasound images.
 Promising results have been reported, but more studies will be needed before its use becomes common.
-This test is currently only available as a part of a clinical trial.

-Doctors are also studying whether MRI can be used to help guide prostate biopsies in men who previously had negative TRUS-guided biopsies but when the doctor still suspects cancer.
+Doctors are also studying whether MRI can be combined with TRUS to help guide prostate biopsies in men who previously had negative TRUS-guided biopsies but when the doctor still suspects cancer.

-Staging plays a key role in deciding which treatment options a man may be eligible for.
-But imaging tests for prostate cancer such as CT and MRI scans can’t detect all cancers, especially small areas of cancer in lymph nodes.
+Determining the stage (extent) of prostate cancer plays a key role in determining a man’s treatment options.
+But imaging tests for prostate cancer such as CT and MRI scans can’t detect all areas of cancer, especially small areas of cancer in lymph nodes.

-A newer method, called enhanced MRI, may help find lymph nodes that contain cancer.
+Another newer method, called enhanced MRI, may help find lymph nodes that contain cancer cells.
 Patients first have a standard MRI.
-They are then injected with tiny magnetic particles and have another scan done the next day.
+They are then injected with tiny magnetic particles and have another scan the next day.
 Differences between the 2 scans point to possible cancer cells in the lymph nodes.
 Early results of this technique are promising, but it needs more research before it becomes widely used.

-A newer type of positron-emission tomography PET scan that uses radioactive carbon acetate instead of FDG may also be helpful in detecting prostate cancer in different parts of the body, as well as helping to determine if treatment has been effective.
-Studies of this technique are now in progress.
+A newer type of positron-emission tomography (PET) scan that uses radioactive carbon acetate instead of labeled glucose (sugar) may also be helpful in detecting prostate cancer in different parts of the body, as well as helping to determine if treatment is working.
+This technique is now being studied.